extrasmallwinnie/micromeg/README.md

 super long when viewed in this format.
 The ASV names must match in the ASV count and taxonomy tables.
-It would be stupefyingly difficult and annoying for a human to manually verify that they do match, but it’s trivial for a computer to do.
+It would be stupefyingly difficult and annoying for a human to manually verify that they do match, but it’s trivial for a computer.
 We will check that the ASV names do indeed match later.

 BTW, the function makeExample() also exists for your convenience and will call upon any of the above, like so: